stavros11/stavros11/README.md

   I was the first Quantum Resident in a team focusing on various challenges related to quantum technologies.
 The team later graduated to [SandboxAQ](https://www.sandboxaq.com/).

   I contributed to the open source software [google/TensorNetwork](https://github.com/google/TensorNetwork) and wrote a [tutorial for a related machine learning application](https://arxiv.org/abs/1906.06329).
+I received a Google Peer Bonus award from the core developer of the project for my contributions.

   I also performed simulations of quantum kernel methods for the classification of cosmology datasets, a method that was later deployed on Google's Sycamore quantum computer and published in [npj Quantum Information journal](https://www.nature.com/articles/s41534-021-00498-9).